PtJade-Ceramic/CMD/README.md

 - Type the command and press Enter; or
 - Paste the command followed by a carriage return defined by [ISO/IEC 6429](https://www.iso.org/standard/12782.html).

-Some commands can only be run as administrator.
-To run them, the user must start another process, also an instance of a [command-line shell](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands#command-line-shells), as administrator if the current one hasn't been run as administrator by running the following command if the new one is Command Prompt for example and PowerShell has been installed:
+Some commands can only be run as an administrator.
+To run them, the user must start another process, also an instance of a [command-line shell](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands#command-line-shells), as an administrator if the current one hasn't been run as an administrator by running the following command if the new one is Command Prompt, for example, and PowerShell has been installed:

 ```
 PowerShell -Command "Start-Process cmd.exe -Verb RunAs"